Alfresco/docs-alfresco/ags/latest/using/gs/automate-fileplan.md

 title: Automating the File Plan
 ---

-In the File Plan you can define category and folder rules to manage your content automatically.
+In the {% include tooltip.html word="fileplan" text="File Plan" %} you can define {% include tooltip.html word="category" text="category" %} and folder rules to manage your content automatically.
 You can come up with many creative solutions to make sure specific content processes are automated so you don't have to do the work yourself.

 Rules dictate how content entering, leaving, or currently residing in a category or folder is managed.